zampat/neteye4/itoa/aix/influx_stream/README.md

 Define njmon call:
 - Frequency and number of cycles.
 Careful, when running forever handle the stop and start.
 It is easier to define a interval and define the number of cycles and then restart the process by cronjob.
 Example:
-Cycletime: 1 hour: interval=20 secs X cycles = 180
+Duration of cycle: 1 hour: interval=20 secs X cycles = 180
 - define destination Influxdb host and port

 Sample call to send data to neteye: